qiime/Topiary-Explorer/user_guide/source/quickstart.rst

 Step 4.
 Editing & saving metadata
 ---------------------------------
-In the Topiary Explorer window, you will find a ``+`` button in the top right corner of the metadata table.
+In the Topiary Explorer window, you will find a ``+`` button in the top right corner of the metadata table (this button is ``...`` on Windows).
 This button allows you to add new columns to a table or to save a table as tab delimited text.

 In the "Sample Data" tab, add a new column by clicking the ``+`` button.
 Name the new column ``IndividualKeyHand`` by typing this in the text field.
 Then click the ``Combine`` button.
 Select both the ``KeyHand`` and ``Individual`` options in the text window by holding the "Command" key (on OS X) or the "Control" key (on Windows).
 Click ``Add`` to add the new column.
 Now if you scroll to the right in the Topiary Explorer window you will see this new column on the right end.